Sustainability

 • Greater than expected decline in semiconductor demand

-• Work together with direct customers who manufacture semiconductor manufacturing equipment, and make revisions to equipment capacity and personnel and production systems, etc., where appropriate
+• Make revisions to equipment capacity and personnel and production systems, etc., where appropriate based on demand information from direct customers who manufacture semiconductor manufacturing equipment

 • Drop in market share due to delayed responsiveness to customer needs